rystrauss/interact/README.md

 ## Installation

 Interact can be installed with the steps below.
-Note that Interact requires Python 3, which should be preferred over the no longer maintained as Python 2.
+Note that Interact requires Python 3, which should be preferred over the no longer maintained Python 2.
 It is also recommended that the package be installed within a virtual environment.

 * Clone the repository.